 The mission of the Center for the Study of Religion and Conflict (CSRC) is to stimulate research and education on the nature, causes and consequences of religious conflicts around the world, with the goal of contributing imaginative strategies to their containment or resolution.

 The Center collaborates with a number of departments on campus that offer internship programs for credit, including Barrett, the Honors College, the Bachelor of Interdisciplinary Studies (BIS) program, and Women and Gender Studies.

-Students are also welcome to apply for paid internships with the center.
-Student interns are directly engaged in activities that support our mission.
-Student interns working with the CSRC will have an opportunity to participate in meetings with visiting scholars and lecturers.
+We invite ASU students of any major to apply for paid internships with the center.
+Student interns are directly engaged in activities that support our mission and have the opportunity to participate in meetings with visiting scholars and lecturers.